 Respite and Sobering Center services will be Fee For Service items and represent distinct services provided by contractors that will assist WPC clients but are not reimbursable through Medi-Cal.
 In Plumas County, there were two incidents in the past year, where two young adults, aged 21 and 23 were arrested and held for observation at Plumas District Hospital Emergency Room.
 After Behavioral Health department clinical staff conducted an assessment, a multi-disciplinary team (physician, behavioral health clinician, district attorney's office and sheriff's department) decided the young adults were not appropriate to be held in jail based on the offense and diagnosed condition.
-It was agreed the young adults would be released to the County's Board and Care Facility as the young adults were homeless.
+It was agreed the young adults were homeless.
 The WPC Pilot will implement Respite